jaiakash/SpaceWar/README.md

 game, both the game score and high score should be printed. <b>Done</b>

 3. Have a timer system, such that the User is advanced to a higher level if the spaceship survives till a certain time.
-Be creative on how the different levels for the game will be. <b>Done</b>
+Speed of enemy increases every 10 seconds <b>Done</b>

 4. Once the user crosses a certain level bonus points should be awarded.
+Point each kill gets added after each 30 seconds.
+<b>Done</b>

 ### Submitted by Akash Jaiswal, Roll no 103120007